symbol/symbol-docs/source/guides/multisig/creating-a-multisig-account.rst

 2. Click on the “**Multisig**” tab on the left-side menu.

 3. Click on “**Add a cosignatory**” and provide the address or public key of the account you want to add as a cosignatory of the multisig.
 Click on the “**+**” button.
-.. note:: Note: make sure potential cosignatory accounts have previously sent transactions on the network.

 .. figure:: ../../resources/images/screenshots/create-multisig-2.gif
     :align: center